Filters

 Past few years have seen the emergence of a thriving micro-entrepreneurship ecosystem around chikankari clusters like Lucknow.
 Skilled home-based women embroiderers and family setups are able to cater to rising orders for customized kurtis thanks to the spurt in online sales platforms and logistics.
 Local embroiderers and national apparel brands have forged partnerships to launch chikankari fusion collections that blend traditional motifs with contemporary silhouettes.

-The onset of ethnic wear focused online fashion portals along with the ubiquity of social media influencer marketing has introduced exquisite chikankari styles to millennials and Gen Z buyers.
+The onset of ethnic wear focused online fashion portals along with the ubiquity of social media influencer marketing has introduced exquisite styles to millennials and Gen Z buyers.
 They appreciate the classic grace of chikan paired with modern cuts and colors.
 Sales via social commerce and online D2C channels is enabling deeper penetration to Tier 2 and 3 audiences.

 Year